-- Strict processes for gathering the data necessary for the financial statements and for the preparation thereof by the services of the Company and the Group, all in accordance with legal requirements and generally accepted accounting principles. - Review by the audit and compliance committee of the financial statements prepared by the services of the Company and of the Group.
+Strict processes for gathering the data necessary for the financial statements and for the preparation thereof by the services of the Company and the Group, all in accordance with legal requirements and generally accepted accounting principles.

+• Review by the audit and compliance committee of the financial statements prepared by the services of the Company and of the Group.
 The audit and compliance committee is a body specialised in this area and comprises solely external directors.
 This committee serves as the normal channel of communication between the board and the audit firm.

-In reference to the annual financial statements and management report for 2008, which will be submitted at the annual general meeting in 2009 (with the first and second meetings scheduled to be held on 18 and 19 June, 2009, respectively), the audit and compliance committee, at its meeting held on 17 March 2009, following its review, showed its agreement and issued a favourable report before its preparation by the board, having being previously certified by the head of financial accounting, at the meeting held on 23 March 2009.
+In reference to the annual financial statements and management report for 2009, which will be submitted at the annual general meeting in 2010, these have been certified by the Head of financial accounting of the Group and the audit and compliance committee, at its meeting held on 17 March 2010, following its review, showed its agreement and issued a favourable report for its preparation by the board at the meeting held on 22 March 2010.

-In addition, during 2008, and in particular at the meetings held on 16 April, 15 July and 15 October, 2008 and on 21 January 2009, the audit and compliance committee favourably reported the guarterly financial statements for 31 March, 30 June, 30 September and 31 December 2008, respectively.
-This was prior to its approval by the board and disclosure to the relevant markets and supervisory bodies.
-The quarterly financial statements for the Group expressly note that the audit and compliance committee has ensured that the financial information is prepared in accordance with the same principles and practices applied to the annual consolidated financial statements.
+In addition, during 2009, and in particular at the meetings held on 22 April, 15 July and 21 October 2009 and 20 January 2010, the audit and compliance committee favourably reported the quarterly financial statements for 31 March, 30 June, 30 September and 31 December 2009, respectively.
+This was prior to its approval by the board and dissemination to the relevant markets and supervisory bodies.
+In the Group's unaudited financial reports it is expressly noted that the committee has ensured that the financial information is prepared in accordance with the same principles and practices applied to the annual consolidated financial statements.

-The audit and compliance committee has reported favourably on the interim consolidated and abridged financial statements for the first and second half of 2008.
-These have been prepared in accordance with the accountancy principles and regulations established under International Accounting Standards (IAS 34), interim financial information, as adopted by the European Union, for the preparation of interim consolidated financial statements, and in accordance with Article 12 of Royal Decree 1362/2007.
+The audit and compliance committee has reported favourably on the interim consolidated and condensed financial statements for the first and second halves of 2009.
+These have been audited and prepared in accordance with the accounting principles and policies established under International Accounting Standard (IAS) 34 Interim financial Reporting, as adopted by the European Union, for the preparation of interim condensed financial statements, and in accordance with Article 12 of Royal Decree 1362/2007.